-Foods and dietary supplements containing vitamin C can help the body absorb iron.
-Some food sources of vitamin C include:
+Foods and dietary supplements containing vitamin C can support absorption of iron.* Some food sources of vitamin C include:

 - Red bell peppers

-An iron supplement that contains vitamin C is ideal for a bariatric patient to ensure optimal iron absorption.
+An iron supplement that contains vitamin C is ideal for a metabolic and bariatric patient to support optimal iron absorption.*

 There are two forms of iron found in food, heme and non heme iron.
 Heme iron (readily absorbed by the body) includes: